 The last location on your historical itinerary is Signal Hill, which is also one of St. John’s most popular landmarks.
 Not only is it the perfect place for gorgeous views and hiking, but it is also rich in history.
 Here you can learn all about the Second World War and the first transatlantic wireless signal in 1901, from which the hill got it’s namesake.

 Start your visit at the stone fortress that is Cabot Tower.
-For up-to-date hours information, and COVID-19 updates, please visit the Parks Canada website.
+For up-to-date hours information, please visit the Parks Canada website.

 After browsing the shop and Cabot Tower, walk down the path to the take in the panoramic views overlooking The Narrows, Fort Amherst, St. John’s Harbour, the city, and the ever extending Atlantic Ocean.
 Here you will also find a show of ships, whales, icebergs and seabirds depending on the time of year.
 If you look real close you can even see where you started your day, at Cape Spear!
 Even on a foggy day, it is still worth the trip.
 The fog creeps in and feels like it is swallowing you whole, a truly magical experience for visitors and locals alike!
 Makes sure to make a stop at the cannons and visitors centre to learn more about the history of this site.

 Before leaving Signal Hill, finish your visit at Ladies Lookout, the highest point on Signal Hill to get one last view of all of St. John’s and beyond.
 The sparkling harbour and colourfully painted homes below make the walk worth it.

 After a day exploring the historic sites you are sure to have worked up an appetite.
 End the evening at one of these great restaurants nearby to sit back, relax, and discuss your favourite moments of the day as your stepped back though time in the 500 year old city of St. John’s.